Ringing Cedars' Anastasianism: Relations with Christianity

-Antisemitic tendencies
+Controversy

+The movement is closely linked to right-wing extremists and antisemitic conspiracy theorists in some countries: German constitutional protection authorities classify the movement as a right-wing extremist suspect; the State Security Service in Austria also observes it.

 The book series The Ringing Cedars of Russia and at least a part of the movement are reproducing antisemitic narratives.
 Jews, writes Vladimir Megre in the seventh book of the series, were persecuted “For using any means they can to make as much money as possible.”
 So Megre doesn’t just depict Jews as greedy and reckless but also blames them for their own persecution.

 Furthermore, he sees the Tribe of Levi as the hidden power in the world.
 They would help the other Jews with “manipulating whole nation-states at a time” and get money in return.
 Jews who control or manipulate world politics is a typical element of conspiracy theories.
 The movement is closely linked to right-wing extremists and antisemitic conspiracy theorists in some countries (e.g. Switzerland, Germany, and Austria).